StackStorm-Exchange/stackstorm-networking_utils/README.md

 - *contains*: Check if an address or a network is in another network
 - *fping*: Runs a fping and return data about packet loss and latency (requires the fping to be available)
 - *geoip*: Report geoip infomation from MaxMind database(s).
+- *hosts*: List the hosts inside a network
 - *is_valid_asa_ifname*: Check for an valid Cisco ASA interface name.
 - *is_valid_ip*: Check if an valid IP (IPv4 or IPv6) address (with options to exclude loopback).
 - *is_valid_ipv4*: Check if an valid IPv4 address (with options to exclude loopback).